ibel123/paint-quality-spc/paint-quality-spc.md

                plot  = TRUE)
 ```

 The viscosity chart reveals a strong upward trend across the 100 samples.
 Because the individuals chart uses a moving-range estimate of $\sigma$, the control limits are narrow.
+The systematic drift across the chart rather than random scatter around the centre line suggests a non-stationary process.

 ```{r vis-summary}
 vis_vio    <- vis_qcc$violations